CryoSat-2: Results

-Sea ice thickness estimates have been produced by the Centre for Polar Observation & Modelling, the Alfred Wegener Institute (Alfred Wegener Institute for Polar and Marine Research), and NASA's Jet Propulsion Laboratory and Goddard Space Flight Center.
+Sea ice thickness estimates have been produced by the Centre for Polar Observation & Modelling, the Alfred Wegener Institute for Polar and Marine Research, and NASA's Jet Propulsion Laboratory and Goddard Space Flight Center.
 Arctic sea ice thickness data are available to view and download from the Centre for Polar Observation & Modelling.

-Work has been conducted to extend the sea ice thickness record to include summer (May-September).
+Work has been conducted to extend the sea ice thickness record to include summer (May–September).
 Due to the presence of melt ponds on Arctic sea ice during summer, it has been challenging to distinguish waveform returns into sea ice and sea water.
-In 2022, a record of Arctic summer sea ice was generated using a neural network, but it was recognised that more work must be done to resolve sources of uncertainty in the estimates.
+In 2022, a record of Arctic summer sea ice freeboard was generated using a neural network, but it was recognised that more work must be done to resolve sources of uncertainty in the estimates.
+A subsequent study addressed several of these uncertainties by correcting for melt-pond-related radar bias and accounting for snow loading and retrieval uncertainty, producing a pan-Arctic year-round sea-ice thickness record for 2011–2020.

-In 2014, data from CryoSat-2 has shown 25,000 seamounts, with more to come as data is interpreted.
+In 2014, data from CryoSat-2 revealed 25,000 seamounts, with more to come as data is interpreted.

 Using a decade of CryoSat-2 data, scientists have identified 85 new subglacial lakes in Antarctica.
 The findings were published in Nature Communications on 19 September 2025.